 I've heard from many readers who have found that even though they live in the midwest or northeast, there are many tasks that are done at similar times and need just a bit of adjusting.
 Some have kept the lists, but just changed the months, moving them later or earlier as needed.

 I have found that using this organic vegetable garden checklist makes the planning of my vegetable gardening easier, and my hope is that it will help you, too!
-And please let me know if and how you use it or any suggestions you have about improving it.
+Please let me know if and how you use it or any suggestions you have about improving it.

 Find more gardening tips & tools at my gardening buddies blogs below: